Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/introduction.rst

    - *Center View to cursor*

 :ref:`Clipping Border <3dview-clip_border>`
-   Allows you to define a clipping border to limit the 3D view display to a portion of 3D space.
+   Allows you to define a clipping border to limit the 3D View display to a portion of 3D space.
 :doc:`Zoom Border </editors/3dview/navigate/3d_view>`
    Allows you to define the area you want to zoom into.
 :doc:`Show all Layers </editors/3dview/layers>`